RoyalVane/MMAN/README.md

 ## MMAN
-The code for "Macro-Micro Adversarial Network for Human Parsing" in ECCV2018
+This is the code for "Macro-Micro Adversarial Network for Human Parsing" in ECCV2018.

 Paper link: https://arxiv.org/abs/1807.08260